 Online therapy is efficient and effective at treating various mental health conditions, including depression.
 A study by the University of California, Berkeley, found that depression symptom severity was "significantly reduced" for 38% of online therapy users, while 62% experienced at least partial reduction.
 This is comparable to the effectiveness of in-person therapy.

-Depression is a common mental health disorder, contributing to the popularity of memes about depression.
+Depression is a common mental health disorder, contributing to the popularity of memes about it.
 While utilizing humor can be a positive coping mechanism, it does not replace proper treatment for those who may need it.

-Is depression ever a choice?
+Is it ever a choice?

-How can I skip depression?
+How can I skip it?

 Why are humans so easily depressed?

-Is it OK to live with depression?
+Is it OK to live with it?

-Is it OK to not treat depression?
+Is it OK to not treat it?